lardemua/atom_documentation/docs/index.md

    - /hand_camera/rgb/camera_info
    - /lidar/points

 #### Initial Positioning of Sensors

 The goal of this stage is to allow the user to define interactively the poses of each sensor, so that the optimization starts close to the optimal solution and thus avoids local minima.
-This stage may be skiped in the transformations from the URDF are believed to be "more or less" accurate.
+This stage may be skiped if the transformations from the URDF are believed to be "sufficiently" accurate.

 More details [here](procedures.md#set-an-initial-estimate).